 How do you do it?

-As with most forms of digital security, behavioral biometrics is most effective when combined with other forms of authentication.
+As with most digital security forms, behavioral biometrics is most effective when combined with other forms of authentication.
 For example, systems have been developed that use multi-factor authentication for mobile payments made in stores.

 The next step

-Related content: Best practice to reduce drawbacks of biometrics
+Related contents: Best practice to reduce drawbacks of biometrics